KRDS/Validator/README.md

 ## Validating a form

-To validate a form, you’ll have define its validation rules first, then run the validation.
+To validate a form, you’ll have define its validation rules first then run the validation.

-First, instantiate a `Validator` object:
+Start by instantiating a `Validator` object:

 ```php
 $validator = new Validator;
 ```

 The methods below can be chained to `$validator`.

-To set the locale of error messages:

 ### Setting validation rules